syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mathematical-equation.md

 ### Bar

-You can add a bar (which adds horizontal line on top or bottom) to the equation.
+You can add a bar (which adds a horizontal line on top or bottom) to the equation.
 The following code example shows how to add a bar to the equation.

 {% tabs %}
 {% highlight JAVA %}
 //Creates a new Word document
 WordDocument document = new WordDocument();
-//Add a section and a paragraph in the empty document document.ensureMinimal();
+//Add a section and a paragraph in the empty document. document.ensureMinimal();
 //Appends a new mathematical equation to the paragraph WMath math = document.getLastParagraph().appendMath();